seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 - MIT Projects: Dedicated major work this week.
 Currently huge issues with correct tracking.
 Will work through weekend convinced I will achieve proper results.
 Writing a paper on the side.
 Will be counted as this week's blog article and published there.
 - DL-Scientist: This week only MIT is a priority.
-- Project: Paused until further steps are possible.
+- Project: Paused until further steps are possible, worked on quarterly review on Travel day on Wednesday.
 - Public Voice: Blog article on MIT project.
 - Leisure: Amazing trip through West Ireland last weekend, hiccups with G. reduced this week's output.
 Weekend will be used to support progress.